frank038/pyeditor6/README.md

 - clone mode (currently disabled; opens a new tab with the same content of the ancestor document);
 - print dialog; single instance mode (only for the first instance of the program;
 - the -a option disables it at launch; the next instance of this program can own this funcionality after the first instance exits);
-- can load the files not closed by the user if this option is enabled.
+- can load the files not closed by the user if this option is enabled
+- track the file change.

 ![My image](https://github.com/frank038/pyeditor6/blob/main/screenshot2.jpg)